Attack of the Robots: Release

+Home media

 The American version of the film was only available through grey market, in formats that Franco biographer Stephen Thrower described as a "monstrously ugly transfer".
 Thrower noted a French DVD release of the film was uncropped and a better transfer.
 A Blu-ray disc of Attack of the Robots was released by Redemption Films on July 16, 2019.
 Adam Tynes of DVD Talk commented that while he found Attack of the Robots to be shot well, he found the Blu-ray transfer was marked by "pervasive and unmistakable" macroblocking.

 Reception

 In Spain, Film Ideal had only three of the nineteen critics see the film, with José Maria Latorre and Manolo Marinero giving the film a one-star out of five rating, while Felix Martialay gave it three stars.
 Latorre wrote a full review in Film Ideal in December, writing that the parody-styled take on Constantine's character overloaded with ridiculous images.
 Madrid-based newspaper ABC, said that Franco gave Constantine "one of his best performances in years" while El Mundo Deportivo complimented the photography of Macasoli and Misraki's "inspired melody", and finding Franco's direction to be masterful.
-In France, film critic Raymond Lefèvre wrote in Image et Son that the film could have been good if the director had taken it more seriously as the narrative was interesting.
+In France, film critic Raymond Lefèvre wrote in Image et son that the film could have been good if the director had taken it more seriously as the narrative was interesting.

 Franco responded to criticism in a column in the magazine Griffith, writing that Attack of the Robots was solely designed for entertainment.
 He supposed the films "can teach while delighting, as old prospects say, but I recognize that I don't know how.
 I only try to 'delight', which seems difficult enough to me. [...]
 Cinema, to me, has a fleeting life.
 It's just images that pass to entertain millions of human beings.
 And this is what [Attack of the Robots] aims to be, a comedy of action, crime, satire, and humor..."

 From retrospective reviews, Stephen Thrower in his Murderous Passions: The Delirious Cinema of Jesús Franco (2015) found the film to be a "major disappointment" writing that "nothing, not even the title, seems to work" and finding characters to be thrown into the mix with little design or purpose, and even the film's title was a crude attempt to lure audiences with a pulp science fiction premise.
 Tynes wrote that the film was "an infectiously fun Eurospy romp".
 Although thinking that critical characters would vanish for over half an hour of time, he declared that the film "isn't the least bit worse off for all that".